 The selection is based on an admission index, which is calculated from the grade received on the matriculation examination.
-Calculation of the admission index for different secondary school final examinations are described in tables below.
-The admission index used in admissions is the total score calculated on the basis of the secondary education final grades.
+Calculation of the admission index for different secondary school final examinations are described in the tables below.
+The admission index used in admissions is the total score calculated based on the secondary education final grades.
 All possible national changes to the scoring tables will be taken into consideration.

-Degrees (Finnish matriculation examination, IB, EB, RP/DIA) or parts of the degrees can be combined for calculating the total scores for Admission Group I providing that at least one of the degrees has been completed.
+Degrees (Finnish matriculation examination, IB, EB, RP/DIA) or parts of the degrees can be combined for calculating the total scores for Admission Group I, providing that at least one of the degrees has been completed.
 The combination of degrees or subjects that gives the applicant the highest total score will be taken into consideration.
-The applicant must submit documents for all degrees or examinations that he/she wishes to be considered in the admission by the given deadlines.
+The applicant must submit documents for all degrees or examinations that they wish to be considered in the admission by the given deadlines.

 For applicants who have taken tests of different levels in the same subject (for instance, basic and advanced mathematics), only the grade in favor for the applicant is counted towards the score.
 The applicants cannot receive points for Finnish matriculation exams tests in the subjects of humanities and natural sciences taken before 2006.

 In order to be admitted, the applicants must have completed with a pass grade either advanced or basic mathematics test in the Finnish matriculation exam, or equivalent IB, EB or RP/DIA exams.
 The grades of international diplomas are converted into their Finnish matriculation examination equivalents with the help of the IB/EB/RP/DIA diplomas table below.
 The total score, calculated from the applicant’s grades in the Finnish matriculation examination or on the IB/EB/RP/DIA diploma, is the academic index used to rank the applicants.

 If the admission index is identical (tied score) for two or more applicants, the procedure below will be followed to break the tie:

 - the applicant who received the most points on his or her equivalent English test